 Dunn also serves as the head strength and conditioning coach for NYIT Athletics.

 Prior to ascending to the head coaching position, Dunn served as an assistant to Hall of Fame coach Jack Kaley during the final three of NYIT’s four Division II national championships.

-A native of Hicksville, N.Y., Dunn graduated from Hicksville High School and played for SUNY-Cortland from 1977 to 1980.
-A defenseman, Dunn helped Cortland to three straight SUNYAC Championships and three trips to the NCAA Division II tournament, including one appearance in the national championship game.
+A Hicksville High School graduate, Dunn played for SUNY Cortland from 1977 through 1980.
+A defenseman, he helped Cortland to three straight SUNYAC championships and three trips to the NCAA Division III tournament, including one appearance in the national championship game.

 Upon graduating, Dunn taught physical education and coached lacrosse and football at MacArthur, Hicksville, Kellenberg Memorial and Long Beach high schools.

 At Kellenberg, Dunn founded the lacrosse program and twice was named the Catholic High School Athletic Association Coach of the Year and the Man of the Year.
 He led teams to the CHSAA finals three times.
 Dunn also has coached and played for the North Hempstead Lacrosse Club and served three times for Team Long Island in the Empire State Games.